 This page from the Great Bible, the first English Bible authorized for public use, is from a first edition published in 1539 or 1540.
 The large portfolio format led to this version being described as the “great” Bible, and thus its name.
 The text on these two pages is from Job 22:1 to 24:20.

-The copy of the Geneva Bible, first published in 1560, is a small quarto edition printed by Robert Barker in London in 1608.
-This edition, with an attractive later 19th century binding, also has bound within it two concordances, a 1609 Psalter, and a 1608 Common Book of Prayer.
-This Geneva Bible is very typical of the copies brought to the New World by the Pilgrims in 1620.
+The copy of the Geneva Bible, first published in 1560, is a small quarto edition printed by Christopher Barker in London in 1595 during the reign of Elizabeth I. This Roman letter edition, with a later 19th century binding, also has bound within it a 1594 Psalter, the hymn book of the time.
+This Geneva Bible is very typical of the copies brought to the New World by the Pilgrims in the early 17th century.

 With the end of Bloody Mary and the throne now under Elizabeth I, the printing and distribution of the Geneva Bible was now tolerated.
 The popularity of the Geneva Bible prompted the Church of England to produce a revision of the Great Bible that would replace the Geneva.
 It was called the Bishops’ Bible because the translation was prepared by a committee of Bishops–it was of very uneven quality because of inadequate supervision.
 The first edition was printed in 1568.
 This translation never gained a foothold among the people, and the Geneva Bible was much better translation.
 By the 1580's, the Roman Catholic Church had lost the battle to suppress English language translations of the Bible.
 Thus, the Church of Rome determined that they would at least have their own official Roman Catholic English translation.
 Using the Latin Vulgate as a source text, the Rheims New Testament was published in 1582.
 Because it was translated at the Roman Catholic College in the city of Rheims, France, it was known by that name.
 Since the Church of England was dominant at this time in England, just as protestants were exiled to Europe from England during the reign of Queen “Bloody” Mary, so were Roman Catholics–thus the work was done in France.
 The Roman Catholic English Old Testament, called the Duoai because it was translated at the Roman Catholic College in the city of Douai, France, was completed in 1609.
 The combined project is now commonly referred to as the Rheims-Douai Version.